jorgecarleitao/public-contracts/README.md

 ## Documentation

-The API for accessing the database is fully documented, the website, not yet.
+The API for accessing the database is [fully documented](http://127.0.0.1:8000/static/html/index.html);
+we are working on documenting the website for contributors.

 ## Pre-requisites and installation